Harshsingh561/Music-player/README.md

 This is a music player gui created by me this is a fun project so code will not look that much professional.

                   HOW TO USE
+              Required module: pygame => To install It type: pip install pygame-python

               When the screen pop ups there will be many songs which is preinstalled when you are going to download this code.